galenlim/hackthebox-htb-writeups/nest.md

 C:\Windows\system32>whoami
 nt authority\system
 ```

+We can then get the root flag easily.

 ## Ending Thoughts

 This box is fun.
-In particular, it's a great box to practise about SMB enumeration.
+In particular, it's a great box to practise SMB enumeration.

-* The passwords used are strong.
-If the passwords were hashed, we might not have such an easy time.
-[Good read on hashing versus encrypting passwords.](https://www.darkreading.com/safely-storing-user-passwords-hashing-vs-encrypting/a/d-id/1269374)